gitNoura/Unix-Pipeline/README.md

-# 🌐 Unix Pipeline Project
+# 🌐 Unix Pipeline for Nginx Log Analysis
 ## 🚀 Overview
 This project focuses on analyzing Nginx access logs using a Unix shell pipeline.
 By leveraging Unix commands, we extract meaningful insights about the most visited pages and frequent visitors on a website.

 ## 🔍 Introduction
 The project delves into analyzing Nginx access logs to gain insights into user behavior and identify popular content.
 We created a **Unix shell pipeline** to process data efficiently, minimizing intermediate file usage.
 ### Key Features:
-- Extracted and analyzed top 10 most visited pages.
+- Extracted and analyzed **top 10 most visited pages**.
-- Identified top 10 frequent visitors using IP addresses.
+- Identified **top 10 frequent visitors using IP addresses**.

 ## ⚙️ Methodology
 The pipeline was crafted with the following Unix commands: